Mjte254/alx-higher_level_programming/0x1A-hash_tables/README.md

-Python dictionaries are implemented using hash tables
+0x1A.
+C - Hash tables